Untrustedlife/InvasionEngine/README.md

 A professionally developed, open-source roguelike raycaster you can play right in your browser, featuring liminal space exploration.

-Built in collaboration with WildRose and powered by an engine developed by Untrustedlife as the foundation.
+Built at first in collaboration with WildRose then fully taken over by Untrustedlife and powered by an engine developed by Untrustedlife as the foundation.

 This version has already diverged a lot from the original: